Parcela/parcela.github.io/_docs/event-dom/index.md

 </script>
 ```

+#Features#

+This module bring DOM-events to a higher level:

+* Subscribers work regardless of the domnode being part of the dom.
+* By using delegation, you can save many Event-subscribers.
+* Only a small number of dom-listeners are created.
+Just one for every possible dom-event.
+* e.target always matches the selector
+* No memoryleaks on the dom, no need to detach on the dom-node
+* Delegation support for `focus`, `blur`, `scroll`, `resize`, `error` and `load` event.
+* Both `before` and `after` listeners can be set.

 #The Basics#

 After including this module, you can listen for DOM-events, just like listening to other events.
 The difference with other events is that DOM-events don't need an emitterName when listening: